FarhadGUL06/pi4-cpu-cooler-control/README.md

-# Raspberry Pi 4 GPIO Fan Control on LineageOS 23
+# Raspberry Pi 4 GPIO Fan Control on LineageOS 23 AndroidTV

 I made this tutorial to show how I set up a 5V fan controlled by GPIO 23 on my Raspberry Pi 4 running LineageOS 23.